 - Spider veins, varicose veins and hemorrhoids.
-Increased blood circulation might cause tiny red veins, known as spider veins, to appear on your face, neck and arms.
-You might also notice gnarled, enlarged veins (varicose veins) on your legs.
+Increased blood circulation might cause tiny red-purplish veins (spider veins) to appear on your face, neck and arms.
+Redness typically fades after delivery.
+You might also notice swollen veins (varicose veins) on your legs.
 Painful, itchy varicose veins in your rectal area (hemorrhoids) are another possibility.
-If you have painful varicose veins, exercise and elevate your legs frequently.
-To prevent hemorrhoids, include plenty of fiber in your diet and drink lots of fluids.
-To ease the pain of hemorrhoids, soak in warm water or apply witch hazel pads to the area.
+To ease swelling, exercise and elevate your legs frequently, include plenty of fiber in your diet and drink lots of fluids.
+For hemorrhoid relief, soak in a warm tub or apply witch hazel pads to the area.

 - Frequent urination.
 As your baby moves deeper into your pelvis, you'll feel more pressure on your bladder.
 You might find yourself urinating more often.
 This extra pressure might also cause you to leak urine — especially when you laugh, cough, sneeze, bend or lift.
 If this is a problem, consider using panty liners.
 If you think you might be leaking amniotic fluid, contact your health care provider.